Hood v. Medford Township Board of Education

-In 1996 a first-grade teacher in Medford Township, New Jersey asked her students to select a story from a favorite book to read aloud in class.
-Zachary Hood brought his Beginner’s Bible so he could read “A Big Family,” a story in which two brothers, Jacob and Esau, reunite.
-The teacher refused to allow Zachary to read aloud the story he selected because she thought Zach’s religious speech should be banned from the classroom.
+In 1996, a 1st grade teacher at Haines Elementary School in Medford Township, New Jersey asked her students to choose a story from a favorite book to read aloud in class.
+Zachary Hood chose to bring his children’s Bible so he could read “A Big Family,” a story in which two brothers, Jacob and Esau, reunite.
+The story met all the teacher’s requirements regarding complexity and length.
+Yet after reviewing the story, the teacher refused to allow Zachary to read it to his classmates because she thought his religious speech should be banned from the classroom.

-When the school board defended the teacher’s discrimination and censorship, Zachary’s mother Carol filed suit against the Medford Township Board of Education charging the school with violating Zachary’s First Amendment rights.
-After a federal district court sided with the Board of Education and the Third Circuit Court of Appeals affirmed the decision, Becket took over and obtained a rehearing.
-In February 2000, the full Third Circuit heard arguments in the appeal, and several months later a sharply divided court issued a split 6-6 decision, thereby affirming the district court’s ruling against Zachary’s right to read his Beginner’s Bible.
+When the Board of Education defended the teacher’s discrimination and censorship, Zachary’s mother Carol sued the Medford Township Board of Education arguing that the school violated Zachary’s First Amendment rights to free speech and religious liberty.
+After a federal district court sided with the Board of Education and the Third Circuit Court of Appeals affirmed the decision, Becket stepped in and obtained a rehearing.
+In February 2000, the full Third Circuit heard oral argument, and later the sharply divided court issued a split 6-6 decision, leaving in place the district court’s ruling against Zachary’s right to read his Bible.

-When the Supreme Court declined to hear the case, Becket continued pursing Zachary’s lawsuit against the Board of Education on a related claim (a Thanksgiving poster Zachary had made) that had become part of the suit.
+When the Supreme Court declined to hear the case, Becket continued pursuing Zachary’s lawsuit against the Board of Education on a related issue that had become part of the case: a religious Thanksgiving poster Zachary had made that was taken down from his classroom’s walls.
 In November 2002, the Township agreed to settle the case and pay an award to Zachary and his mother.

-In response to our lawsuit, the U.S. Department of Education firmly defended students’ First Amendment rights where the courts would not, issuing official guidance in February 2003 stating that “students may express their beliefs about religion in homework, artwork, and other written and oral assignments free from discrimination based on the religious content of their submissions.”
-At Becket, they’re now known as “Zach’s Rules.”
+In response to our lawsuit, the U.S. Department of Education unequivocally confirmed that students retain their free speech and religious liberty while in the classroom, , issuing official guidance in February 2003 that “students may express their beliefs about religion in homework, artwork, and other written and oral assignments free from discrimination based on the religious content of their submissions.”
+At Becket, they’re known as “Zach’s Rules.”